piotrmurach/tty-file/README.md

 ````

 You can force to always overwrite file with `:force` option or always skip by providing `:skip`.

+There is [examples/overwrite.rb](examples/overwrite.rb) that demonstrates diffing file with new content.

 ### 2.6. copy_dir